NyanoNyan/Hotel_reviews_sentiment_analysis/README.md

 *Live project link may take a few seconds to load*

+**Info about the model:**
-- Info about the model: Bi-directional LSTM was used to train the model.
-Accuracy was 78% on validaiton set.
-Works well with long reviews.
-Has some issues classifying bad reviews sometimes, due to lack of negative review data.
+- Bi-directional LSTM was used to train the model.
+- Accuracy was 78% on validaiton set.
+Works well with long reviews, will have a little issue with short reviews.
+- Has some issues classifying bad reviews sometimes, due to lack of negative review data.

 <img src="images/video_demo.gif" width="700">